acts-project/acts/docs/core/reconstruction/track_fitting.md

 This chapter on the *GX2F* guides through:
 - Mathematical description of the base algorithm
-- Mathematical description of the multiple scattering [wip]
+- Mathematical description of the multiple scattering
 - (coming soon) Mathematical description of the energy loss
 - Implementation in ACTS [wip]
 - Pros/Cons [wip]